 Date

 Disruption and Renewal: Charting the Future of the International Rule of Law, Democracy, and Pluralism

 Launched in 2012, the Cutler Fellows Program honors Lloyd N. Cutler’s commitment to strengthening the international rules-based order through leadership development.
-It brings together 60 exceptional law students from top law schools across the United States, many with prior legal training and experience in other jurisdictions, as well as a group of mentors and speakers from a range of national, institutional, and policy settings.
-The program empowers Fellows to tackle cutting-edge issues in international law, foster leadership skills, and build lasting collaborative networks within the legal and public service sectors.
+The 2026 session brought together 60 exceptional law students from top law schools across the United States, many with prior legal training and experience in other jurisdictions, as well as a group of mentors and speakers from a range of national, institutional, and policy settings.
+The program empowered Fellows to tackle cutting-edge issues in international law, foster leadership skills, and build lasting collaborative networks within the legal and public service sectors.

+Date